 - The ability to apply financial aid to housing and meal plan expenses

-- The ability to switch rooms to other buildings on campus
+- The ability to switch rooms to other residential communities on campus

 - 9-month (school year) and 11.5-month (through summer) leasing options